spider-gazelle/readers-writer/README.md

 [![Build Status](https://travis-ci.org/spider-gazelle/readers-writer.svg?branch=master)](https://travis-ci.org/spider-gazelle/readers-writer)

 Allows any number of concurrent readers, but only one concurrent writer (And while the "write" lock is taken, no read locks can be obtained either)
+Access is fair. (read, write, read, write requests will occur in the order they arrived.)

 ## Installation